How to use Snap to split screen on Windows 11

 The Snap layouts available in Windows 11

 If you’re wondering how to split screen on Windows 11 as fast as possible, the Snap layouts feature is the answer.
 You can use the Windows + Z keyboard shortcut to see the available options for splitting your screen.
-Furthermore, the feature is perfectly integrated with the maximize button for easier use.
-Hover the cursor over the maximize button in the top-right corner of the screen, and the Snap layouts are immediately displayed.
-On a screen with a resolution lower than Full HD (1920x1080 pixels), you get four available layouts to choose from, like in the screenshot below.
+Moreover, the feature is perfectly integrated with the maximize button for easier use.
+Hover the cursor over the maximize button in the top-right corner of an app window, and the Snap layouts are immediately displayed.

 In the pop-up, click or tap on the exact position where you want your window to be shown in the chosen layout.
-For instance, we can set our Microsoft Edge window as the right app window from the last layout.
+For instance, I can set my Microsoft Edge window as the right app window from the last layout.

 The app window is positioned in the selected section